LW6409B - Advanced Award Writing

 Pre-requisite(s)

-2) LW6402 (except for students who have been granted credit transfer for this course)
+1) LW5400 Legal Concepts (except for students who have been granted exemption), 2) LW6402 Procedure and Proof (except for students who have been granted credit transfer for this course),

 Exclusive Courses:

-(Students are requiried to take either LW6409A Dissertation or LW6409B Advanced Award Writing, subject to fulfillment of the respective prerequisites.)
+LW6409A Dissertation (Students are required to take either LW6409A Dissertation or LW6409B Advanced Award Writing, subject to fulfillment of the respective prerequisites.)

 Course Offering Term*: